 The Shar Pei is a distinctive dog with plenty of loose folds of skin.
 It has a blue-black tongue, making it one of the most identifiable dog breeds in the world.
 Weighing 18 to 25 kilos and standing 46 to 51 centimetres at the withers, Shar Peis are compact dogs with a square shape.

-The Shar Pei breed has a large head, a flat, broad skull with a moderate stop, broad and relatively broad muzzle, and large and wide nose.
+The Shar Pei breed has a large head, a flat, broad skull with a moderate stop, a relatively broad muzzle, and a large and wide nose.
 It has almond-shaped eyes that show its frowning expression and small triangular ears that are set high.

 Check the Shar-Pei dog's ears for wax build-up as the ears can harbour infection-causing bacteria.
 Lastly, make sure to trim its nails when you hear clicking sounds on the floor since overgrowth can be uncomfortable.